rtrlib/handbook/source/python.rst

 RTRlib Python Binding
 *********************

-The RTRlib is now also available for scripting in Python using the `RTRlib Python binding` [#rtrlib-python]_.
+The RTRlib is also available for scripting in Python using the `RTRlib Python binding` [#rtrlib-python]_.
 This section gives a quick overview on the usage of the Python binding.
-An even more detailed documentation on the API and further usage examples can be found on `readthedocs.io` [#readthedocs]_.
+An even more detailed documentation on the API and further usage examples can be found on the corresponding `readthedocs.io` [#readthedocs]_ page.

 Installation
 ============